Mortgage loan modification: What it is and how to get one

 2. Organize documentation proving financial hardship

-Along with providing your servicer bank and other financial statements to show reduced income, put together a letter explaining the circumstances of the hardship.
+In addition to providing your servicer with bank and other financial statements to show reduced income, put together a letter explaining the circumstances of the hardship.

 3. Contact your servicer